Woody Allen sexual abuse allegation: Yale–New Haven Hospital team

-The team concluded Dylan had not been sexually abused, but did not state which of the remaining hypotheses was true.
-It deemed the best explanation for the allegation a combination of the two.
+The team concluded Dylan had not been sexually abused, and it deemed the best explanation for the allegation a combination of the two remaining hypothoses.

 The team members were Leventhal; Dr. Julia Hamilton, who was also a social worker and co-director of the Yale Medical Center Child Abuse Program; and social worker Sawyer, who had a master's degree in social work and ten years of experience.
 The social workers met Dylan in Yale New Haven every Friday for an hour or so.
 Groteke was interviewed for three hours.
-Maureen Orth stated that its conclusion was based, in part, on the view that Dylan had difficulty telling a consistent story and suffered from "thought disturbances."
 According to the report, the inconsistencies in Dylan's statements, the lack of spontaneity, and the impression of repeating something learned were the main reason for the conclusions.
 The report also stressed that Dylan felt that she had to solve her mother's problems, and indicated that the relationship between Farrow, Dylan and Satchel was very disturbed and required immediate intensive psychotherapy.
 The team destroyed the original notes when incorporating their content into the report.
 The report was immediately sent to the state police, who informed Farrow that day and two days before Allen was informed.
 Maco told a reporter in 1997 that Yale "took the case and ran away with it."